MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplat-entity-modeling.md

 In the preceding example, the GUID of the related table is the table key of table B and will be used to build queries to identify a record in [!INCLUDE[prod_short](../developer/includes/prod_short.md)].
 The relation that table A has to table B will be used.

 Therefore, in effect, the table name is the only information that is used in a relation that comes from [!INCLUDE[prod_short](../developer/includes/prod_short.md)].
 The table name gives access to the primary field in the related table, so that it can be shown in the lookup.
 It also gives access to the GUID of the related table, so that it can be used in other queries, as was explained earlier.
-The actual field that the relation is built on in the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] table is not used at all.

 ### Virtual table–to–native table relationship

-The relationship between [!INCLUDE[prod_short](../developer/includes/prod_short.md)] virtual table and native table is not supported in the preview version of [!INCLUDE[prod_short](../developer/includes/prod_short.md)] virtual table solution.
+Consider an example where you want to show sales orders from [!INCLUDE[prod_short](../developer/includes/prod_short.md)] for Account A in Dataverse.
+A foregin key relation is needed between native table Account and virtual table dyn365bc_salesorder_v2_0.
+Once the relation is established, a virtual table can on forms, like other related tables.
+So setup a virtual table to native table relation, follow these steps:
+1. For the native table you want to create a relation to, go to that table and add a Key.
+Choose the column(s) which is needed for the relation.
+1 to 3 columns can be used in the native to virtual table relation.
+1. Add a new record to 'Business Central Table Relation' table.
+    * In the General tab, provide any 'Relation Name', the 'Native Table', the 'Native Table Key' which is the name of the key specified in step 1, and 'Virtual Table' name.
+    * In the Mapping tab, provide column mapping between the native table and the virtual table column(s).
+All columns included in the table key (defined in step 1) needs to be mapped.
+1. Press save.
+Validation will be performed on save.

+To follow the example from above, where a relation between native table Account and virtual table dyn365bc_salesorder_v2_0 is needed:
+1. Create a key on Account.
+Choose 'Account Number'.
+Name is 'prefix_**AccountKey**'.
+2. Make sure that dyn365bc_salesorder_v2_0 is generated.
+1. Add a new record to 'Business Central Table Relation' table.
+    * In General tab set
+        * Relation Name = dyn365bc_account2salesorder
+        * Native Table = account
+        * Native Table Key = prefix_AccountKey
+        * Virtual Table = dyn365bc_salesorder_v2_0
+    * In Mappings tab set first row
+        * Native columns = accountnumber
+        * Virtual columns = dyn365bc_customernumber
+1. Save the 'Business Central Table Relation' record.
+1. Open the main form of Account.
+Add a subgrid and choose the 'Sales Orders (accountid)' relation.
+1. Save and Publish

+The Account now contains the relation, and Sales Orders are shown on the main form.

+### Native table–to–virtual table relationships
+Native table–to–virtual table relationships works much like virtual table–to–native table relationships.
+One a relation has been setup between the native table and the virtual table, Subgrids or Quick Views can be added, showing relatedc native table information.

 ## Enums